 a.
 Recommended for those seeking registration as a Nurse Practitioner. b.
-Enrolment subject to approval of the programme leader.
+Enrolment subject to approval of the programme leader. c.
+Not offered in 2024.

 MASTER OF HUMAN RIGHTS (MHUMRIGHTS) AK1023

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.